Safety cases

 Price

-Accountable Persons will be required to identify and assess building safety risks and take reasonable steps to ensure those risks are reduced and controlled to a proportionate level on an ongoing basis.
+Accountable Persons are required to identify and assess building safety risks and take reasonable steps to ensure those risks are reduced and controlled to a proportionate level on an ongoing basis.
 This information will need to be submitted to the Building Safety Regulator through safety case reports.

 The safety case report needs to demonstrate how fire and structural safety risks that could lead to a major incident are being managed.
 The scope of the regime will be kept under constant review by the new Building Safety Regulator.